ctrl-alt-del/devenv/README.md

 ```

-## Ruby 2.0.0-p451 (prerequisite for installing Rails)
+## Ruby
-Download the latest Ruby for Windows from here:
+Ruby is the prerequisite for Rails.
+You can download the latest Ruby for Windows from here:

 http://rubyinstaller.org/downloads/